Five brewers you need to know

 Fielden gave me a look, a slight smile on his face.
 For a moment, I assumed it was the kind of silent putdown that those in the know like to deliver to those who don’t know.
 But I had asked the right guy.
-Dude certainly knows (and loves) lagers.
+The dude certainly knows (and loves) lagers.

 “Oh, absolutely.
 We’re seeing a resurgence in lagers across the board,” Fielden said, before launching into an explanation of the style’s virtues.
 “If you make mistakes with your IPA, you can add some hops and cover it up.
 But lager beers, Helles Lager or especially a Pilsner, are known as the ‘Brewer’s Beer.’”

 “Brewers use lager as a measuring stick for one another.
 That’s because you really can’t hide behind any flaws.
 It’s naked and open and free,” said Fielden.
 “A well-made lager is a thing of beauty.”

 Lager, he explained, is a process, not a single type of beer, and Fielden has seen San Diego craft brewers start producing the full range of styles.
 While West Coast IPAs still dominate in San Diego, he believes that lagers have grown in popularity as beer lovers search for greater sessionability: brews with lower alcohol by volume and reduced hoppiness that allow people to drink more than one without paying the price later.